aglavic/genx/htdocs/doc/_sources/install.rst.txt

 The non-mandotary packages are

 * mpi4py (with an MPI installation)
+* numba (calculation speedup by Just In Time compiler)
+* vtk (graphical display of unit cells)

 On a Linux system these packages can usually be installed through the package manager.
-On a windows system the python (x,y) distribution contains all packages except appdirs which can be installed from the python package index.
+On a windows and OSX systems the anaconda distribution contains all packages.
-On OS-X all the package has to be installed separately.